NHS hearing aids are an alternative to buying a device from a high street name in the UK.

-I thought it may be interesting, therefore, to describe the process and principles that apply to obtaining a hearing aid from the NHS.
+NHS hearing aids are a popular topic and not many days pass without a customer asking about them.
+We thought it may be interesting, therefore, to describe the process and principles that apply to obtaining a hearing aid from the NHS.

-Under ever-growing funding pressure, we should be proud that our National Health Service is still able to offer a free hearing aid to anyone that needs one (although how sustainable this will become in the current ‘cut’ based climate remains to be seen).
+Under ever-growing funding pressure, we should be proud that our National Health Service is still able to offer a free hearing aid to anyone that needs one (although how sustainable this will become remains to be seen).
 It is, however, an area under scrutiny and it seems likely that a similar approach to that which saw the provision of glasses move into the private sector with a government contribution will be adopted.
-But for now, the process is broad as follows:

-2. Assuming that they do not offer this service then following this initial screening process (which will also serve to help determine whether any hearing loss is being caused by a medical condition, as opposed to the far more common cause which is typically age related) you will be referred to your local hospital’s audiology department for a diagnostic hearing evaluation.
+2. Assuming that they do not offer a diagnostic service, then following this initial screening process (which will also serve to help determine whether any hearing loss is being caused by a medical condition, as opposed to the far more common cause which is typically age related) you will be referred to your local hospital’s audiology department for a diagnostic hearing evaluation.

-The appointment and indeed the entire process falls under governmental targets and almost all NHS hospitals/trusts meet these targets.
+3. The appointment and indeed the entire process falls under governmental targets and almost all NHS hospitals/trusts meet these targets.
 As a consequence, the 2-year waiting lists have all but disappeared with most patients waiting no longer than a couple of months.

 At this point most NHS hearing aids types will not be issued to you (although a growing number of audiology departments do provide some instant fit solutions) but an impression of your ear will be taken using some special material in order to prepare a mould to which the hearing aid is attached and then placed behind the ear.
 In the ear devices are only offered in very rare circumstances.
 You will then be offered a future appointment to come back and have the hearing aid fitted; this is typically 2 weeks or so later.

-The hearing aid fitting appointment is, as the name suggests, where the aid is fitted from a physical and audiological perspective.
+4. The hearing aid fitting appointment is, as the name suggests, where the aid is fitted from a physical and audiological perspective.
 It will be programmed by the audiologist to your hearing test (audiogram) results and you will be shown how to put it on and remove it and taken through the various aspects of the hearing aid prescribed for you.
 An interesting but little-known fact is that the hearing aid is not ‘given’ to you but rather loaned to you – the hearing aid always remains the property of the hospital or trust that issued it.

 At the end of this appointment, you have reached the end of the official process and any subsequent appointments or requirements fall outside of the governmental targets mentioned in the previous blog on this subject.
 As a consequence, it can often be difficult to get any immediate help in relation to any problems you may have – mostly a funding and time issue rather than a lack of care.

 In addition, the NHS provides free hearing aid batteries as well.

-As mentioned in this blog, we are big fans of the NHS and the work it does to help people with hearing problems.
-HearingDirect was established to provide an additional alternative to the private provision of hearing aids with more realistic prices.
+Hearing Direct was established to provide an additional alternative to the private provision of hearing aids with more realistic prices.
 Thus enabling those interested in pursuing a private alternative to the NHS to do so in a more affordable and convenient way than before.
 We offer affordable hearing aids and provide digital hearing aids from £99 which can be delivered to your door the very next day if required; no waiting, no fuss, and no appointments.